How To Create Engaging Social Media Content

 Demographics can vary significantly and that the posts format and optimal content length could change according to what works best for each platform.

 For example, while thoughtfully composed videos are a great type of content for Facebook pages or YouTube, they’ll most likely not work as well on Pinterest.
-The latter one is a place where infographics or step-by-step, visually appealing guides would interest the community the most.
+The latter one is a place where infographics and visually appealing guides would interest the community the most.

 Pro-tip: CTAs or Calls To Action are essential for enticing users to engage.
 Add one per post, think about it carefully and confirm that it clearly tells your followers what to do next.
 You could ask for suggestions, opinions, bits of advice or create a poll.